antonrou/antonrou-projects/Internships/codetrain/README.md

 (https://docs.google.com/document/d/13AsIQFMpwxxrrzKoZFLL13Np7UahtCkNHRMMQfjfADo/edit?tab=t.0)
 https://docs.google.com/document/d/1YQ2bPtzOK9dO0SQIUfEWqBnWieskgpo5iJGOkSYZq4A/edit?tab=t.0

 For the CSA repository, I created the "Main.java" file and the "Library.java" file.
 I also went through each example, fixing any broken code, making sure each example ran as intended.
-I created an html file for each teaching example, as well as the "index.html" and the "indexstyle.css" files.
-The files can be found here: https://replit.com/@antonroupassov1/CSAAllUnits
+The repository can be found here: https://replit.com/@antonroupassov1/CSAAllUnits

 For the Package 3 repository, I created an HTML file that provides an explanation and demonstration of each coding example, as well as the "index.html" and the "indexstyle.css" files.
 Again, I made sure each example worked and fixed its code if it didn't so that it ran as intended.
-The files can be found here: https://replit.com/@antonroupassov1/AllUnitsTeacher
+The repository can be found here: https://replit.com/@antonroupassov1/AllUnitsTeacher